-Now that the days are finally getting longer and the mercury is slowly rising, it’s time to break out the gardening gloves and start getting your garden ready for summer.
+Now that the days are finally getting longer and the mercury is slowly rising and we are will into March, it’s time to break out the gardening gloves and start getting your garden ready for summer.

 Whether you’re a vegetable gardener or prefer ornamental plants, spring is a crucial time for all seeds and seedlings, and the timing of your planting can make a huge difference to your green-fingered success.